 “I did, but…” he chuckles, “I suppose it’s me being ‘nostalgic’ again, as you’d say.

-“I know it’s in the Asashian district, of course…although we would have to find it.
+“I know it’s in the Asàshían district, of course, although we will have to find it.
 I can’t remember anything more specific.”

 “I had not a clue there was such a thing…”

 “Well…even if I deal with extra struggles most of them do not, that doesn’t mean they’re particularly accepted either.
 It’s easier to live by people more like you.”

 “Then…why make such a long and arduous journey, to go somewhere where you’re…”

 “The same reason my mother came here—pure desperation.
 Sometimes you don’t get much of a choice.”